 I’ll give a lecture (open to the public) from THE BOOK as part of the University of Georgia’s Colloquium in Eighteenth and Nineteenth-Century Literature.
 The sugar will be there (always), but I’m also ready to make more explicit connections using eighteenth-century texts and their connection to material culture.
 The first part of the talk’s title “for dead weight” comes from a pamphlet I read about tariffs, slavery, and East India vs. West India sugar.

 The Aphra Behn/Frances Burney society is meeting at Auburn University for its biennial conference, and I’ve been asked to deliver a keynote address.
 The conference theme is Public Good(s), and I’m curious to see how my thoughts about this coalesce for this particular group of scholars.
-I’ve been working at the talk (this is different than working on the talk) since Emily Friedman’s intriguing invitation, and I know how I want the conferees to feel during my address and what I would like for them to see (I mean this quite literally).
+I’ve been working at the talk (this is different than working on the talk) since Emily Friedman’s intriguing invitation, and I know how I want the conferees to feel during my address (as already part of the various notions of publics) and what I would like for them to see (I mean this quite literally).
 It’s a huge responsibility to take up such a theme, and I’ve been thinking of Saree Makdisi’s keynote at the “Resistance in the Spirit of Romanticism” conference I attended last year.
 He pushed us to examine the role we think our work plays in our politics and where that politics can and cannot be located.
 So, while my talk will be based on the work I’m doing for THE BOOK, it’s also aiming to think more broadly about the politics of my work and what the attention paid to work like mine suggests about the field and cultural landscapes.

 I was away for a month, and it was good.
 I’m back in the classroom in a few weeks after a spring term sabbatical.
 Before I left I took every single postcard and note off my door and left a sticky note with “see you in September” on it (it was a whole mood).
 My friend designed a lovely poster listing for my office hours I’ll keep on my door as much for me as for my students.
 Devoney Looser and I spent wonderful time together at the International Conference on Romanticism and she gave me a bit of Shelley’s The Masque of Anarchy I’ll also put that up as a reminder of what matters and how: